kellydunn/golang-geo/README.md

 ## Geocoding

-Currently, `golang-geo` only makes use of the openstreetmap API, as provided by mapquest.
-Future implementations aim to include Google Maps Geocoding, Bing Maps, and potentially others!
-Make sure that you create a MapQuestGeocoder struct first!
+There are now two possible Geocoders you can use with `golang-geo`

+  - Google Maps
+  - Open Street Maps (as provided by MapQuest)

+Both adhere to the Geocoder interface, which currently specifies a `Geocode` and `ReverseGeocode` method.  `Geocode` Accepts a string address and returns to you the first point found in the json response of each service:

 ```
-m := &MapQuestGeocoder{}
+g := &GoogleGeocoder{}
-p, _ := m.Geocode("San Francisco International Airport")
+p, _ := g.Geocode("San Francisco International Airport")
 ```

 ## Reverse Geocoding

-As mentioned above, `golang-geo` currently only supports Reverse Geocoding as it is offered by nominatim, the openstreetmap API.
+Reverse geocoding accepts a `Point`, and returns the address of the first point found in the json response of the services.

 ```
-address, _ := m.ReverseGeocode(p)
+address, _ := g.ReverseGeocode(p)
 ```

 # notes